 The most common cause of spinal cord injuries is motor vehicle crashes, accounting for almost half of them.
 Other causes include falls, sports, work-related accidents, and violence (such as a knife or gunshot wound).

 If the spine is injured, people usually feel pain in the affected part of the neck or back.
 The area over the injury may be tender to the touch, particularly if a fracture is present.
 If the spinal cord is injured, the nerves at and below the site of the injury malfunction, causing loss of muscle control and loss of sensation.
 However, children may have spinal cord injuries in which nerves malfunction only temporarily and briefly.
 They may have lightning-like pains that shoot down the arms or legs.

 When nerve damage occurs, loss of muscle control or sensation may be temporary or permanent, partial or total, depending on the severity of the injury.
-An injury that severs the spinal cord or destroys nerve pathways in the spinal cord causes permanent loss, but a blunt injury that jars the spinal cord may cause temporary loss, which can last days, weeks, or months.
+An injury that severs the spinal cord or destroys nerve pathways in the spinal cord causes permanent paralysis, but a blunt injury that jars the spinal cord may cause temporary weakness, which can last days, weeks, or months.
 Sometimes swelling causes symptoms that suggest an injury more severe than it is, but the symptoms usually lessen as the swelling subsides.